Dattele/CSE278SectionB/README.md

 # CSE278SectionB
-This is a demo for Section B

-This is the modification for the CEC server.
+This is the README file for Lab02

-Modified on website